 Evidence-backed intent,

 IntentSpec is the open format for the work upstream of code — the outcomes, edge cases, and evidence that define done.
 Write it by hand.
-Or let Pathmode compile it from your product judgment.
+Or let Pathmode build it from your product evidence.

 ---